Table of Contents

 It’s important to note that GRM is not the same as the cap rate, another tool used to determine the potential value of an investment.
 Cap rate is a metric used to estimate the profitability of a commercial real estate investment by dividing the net operating income by the value of the asset.
 Net operating income is calculated by subtracting the expenses related to running the property from the gross cash flow.

 So, while GRM and cap rate are similar calculations, there are vital distinctions.
 Cap rate is expressed as a parentage, whereas GRM is expressed as a ratio.
-To calculate the cap rate, you must determine the net operating expenses of the property.
+To calculate the cap rate, you must determine the property's net operating expenses.
 So, it’s better for analyzing a property’s current or expected value, whereas GRM is better for quickly evaluating the future potential of an investment.